Application-specific integrated circuit: Application-specific standard product

+This Renesas M66591GP is a USB2.0 Peripheral Controller.
+Different vendors can use this chip to add USB functionality to various devices.

-An application-specific standard product or ASSP is an integrated circuit that implements a specific function that appeals to a wide market.
+An application-specific standard product (ASSP) is an integrated circuit that implements a specific function that appeals to a wide market.
 As opposed to ASICs that combine a collection of functions and are designed by or for one customer, ASSPs are available as off-the-shelf components.
 ASSPs are used in all industries, from automotive to communications.

 For example, two ICs that might or might not be considered ASICs are a controller chip for a PC and a chip for a modem.
 Both of these examples are specific to an application (which is typical of an ASIC) but are sold to many different system vendors (which is typical of standard parts).
-ASICs such as these are sometimes called application-specific standard products (ASSPs).

 Examples of ASSPs are encoding/decoding chip, Ethernet network interface controller chip and flash memory controller chip.